remix-run/remix/templates/netlify/README.md

 Open up [http://localhost:3000](http://localhost:3000), and you should be ready to go!

 Note: When running the Netlify CLI, file changes will rebuild assets, but you will not see the changes to the page you are on unless you do a browser refresh of the page.
-The reason being is the serverless version of the server does not support hot module reloading.
+Due to how the Netlify CLI builds the Remix App Server, it does not support hot module reloading.

 ## Deployment